Sea Lions of the Galapagos: Plot

 Leo, a Galápagos sea lion pup, lives in a colony on the Galápagos Islands, ruled by a beachmaster, the lone adult Galapagos male sea lion in charge of a group of mother Galapagos sea lions and their pups.
 During Leo's childhood, his mother Luna teaches him how to swim.
 As Leo grows older, the beachmaster exiles Leo from the islands, forcing him to find a new home.
 Years pass, he tries and fails to find a new forever home, while temporarily coming across other exiled Galapagos sea lions and hungry Galapagos sharks.
 Going off on his journey solo, he finally claims an island of his own by banishing its beachmaster.

 Production

 Brendan Fraser served as the narrator of Disneynature's documentary about Galápagos sea lions.
 Hugh Wilson and Keith Scholey directed and produced the film for producer Roy Conli.
+Scholey previously directed Disneynature's African Cats (2011), Bears (2014), and Dolphin Reef (2020).
 In March 2025, it was revealed that Raphaelle Thibaut would compose the film's score.
 The soundtrack was released alongside the film on April 22, 2025.
 Richard Wollocombe and Paul D. Stewart served as the film's cinematographers, having previously worked on the BBC docuseries Galápagos (2006).